Indian Housing Assistance (15.141)

 Credentials/Documentation

-Funds may be used in conjunction with other Federal programs, such as Indian Heath Service for water and sanitary facilities, or privately financed programs that are appropriate to repair or build housing.
-An informal conference with Bureau of Indian Affairs agency representative is recommended.
+Preapplication coordination is required.
 Environmental impact information is not required for this program.
+An environmental impact assessment is not required for this listing.
 This program is excluded from coverage under E.O.
 12372.
+Funds may be used in conjunction with other Federal programs, such as Indian Heath Service for water and sanitary facilities, or privately financed programs that are appropriate to repair or build housing.
+An informal conference with Bureau of Indian Affairs agency representative is recommended.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Initial applications from Indian tribes and tribal organizations must contain the information specified in 25 CFR Part 900, Subpart C, "Contract Proposal Contents."
 Completed application should be submitted to the local Bureau of Indian Affairs agency or regional office listed in Appendix IV.
 Individual Indians should submit written applications to the local tribal servicing housing office, or local Bureau of Indian Affairs agency or regional office listed in Appendix IV.

 Award Procedure